Semester I: Analyzing Health Law, Strategy, and Economics

 This course teaches students how to use core microeconomic theories and concepts to develop effective strategies for healthcare organizations and to understand the implications of government healthcare policies.

-Current and future equity and ethical issues in health law and strategy.
+Current and future issues in health law and strategy.

-The integrative seminar on equity and ethics in healthcare law and strategy examines current and future equity and ethical issues along the healthcare continuum from which new obligations and business opportunities, and from which competitive advantage may be derived.
+The integrative seminar in healthcare law and strategy examines current and future issues along the healthcare continuum from which new obligations and business opportunities, and from which competitive advantage may be derived.

 Program Overview and Coursework